Eric Radman : a Journal

 Loading Standalone Software

-Find the recommended release for your AP.
-This page will also include checksums to make sure you have the correct image.
-After applying power, tap ESC repeatedly until you see the boot loader prompt (ap:)
+Find the recommended release for the AP.
+After applying power, tap ESC repeatedly until the boot loader prompt appears (ap:)

 set IP_ADDR 192.168.0.99